CHO0178/EmbededSystemLecturesRegistersLevel/README.md

 # EmbededSystemLecturesRegistersLevel
- This is repository for lectures  about microcontroller ESP-WROOM-32
+ This is repository for lectures  about microcontroller ESP-WROOM-32 Attention! the project is still under development